autofac/Autofac.Extensions.DependencyInjection/README.md

 }
 ```

 Our [ASP.NET Core](https://autofac.readthedocs.io/en/latest/integration/aspnetcore.html) integration documentation contains more information about using Autofac with ASP.NET Core.
+Please also check out the [samples](samples) within this repository.

 ## Get Help